renode/renode/README.rst

    -p            remove steering codes (e.g., colours) from output -P PORT       listen on a port for monitor commands instead of opening a window -h            help & usage

+On Windows systems Renode can be run by clicking Renode.exe in the renode/output directory.

 Documentation
 -------------